Eni S.p.A. (E): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-While a state creation, its driving force and first president was Enrico Mattei.
-He amalgamated existing state-owned petroleum entities, most notably Agip (Azienda Generale Italiana Petroli), founded in 1926.
+While created by government decree, the true driving force and first President was Enrico Mattei.
+Mattei's vision was to consolidate existing state-owned petroleum entities, most notably Agip (Azienda Generale Italiana Petroli), which was the precursor established in 1926.

 Initial capital/funding